mohamedhamad/gf-coda-addon/README.md

 # Installation
 *This plugin, if downloaded from this repo, will need its dependencies loaded with composer.*

-1. Download the repo in to your Wordpress Plugins folder
+1. Download the zip file, and install as plugin in Wordpress
-2. In terminal, change directories to the plugin folder
-3. run composer update to install dependencies
-4. Login to Wordpress and Activate the plugin
+2. Activate the plugin
-5. Go to the plugin settings page (under Forms > Settings > Coda.io)
+3. Go to the plugin settings page (under Forms > Settings > Coda.io)
-6. Enter your Coda.io API Key
+4. Enter your Coda.io API Key
-7. click "Update Settings".
+5. click "Update Settings".
 If API key is verifified, a green checkmark will appear

 # Changelog
+###v0.0.1 1st Commit